ReubenJPitts/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/vademecum.md

 *The following page provides a detailed field-by-field usage guide, description of contents, and methodological information for the database.*

+Click [here](https://reubenjpitts.github.io/Annotated-Epigraphic-Corpus-of-Ancient-Italy) to return to the general overview.

 # 1. Texts
 This table contains information pertaining to individual inscriptions as a whole.
 All information in this table was either entered manually, or entered through collaboration with Trismegistos and then manually completed.